LEGO/woof/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to our CCT engineering community.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+The following is a set of guides for contributing and feel free to propose changes to this document in a pull request.

-Unsure where to start?
-Have a look at [open issues](https://github.com/LEGO/cct-matters/issues) or the [Discussions](https://github.com/LEGO/cct-matters/discussions) tab.

 Happy to have you onboard :+1: